Albert, Eugen d’ (1864-1932)

 Autograph letter signed on his personal visiting card

 Hungarian Romantic era composer, virtuoso pianist and conductor.
-His prowess at the keyboard earned him a reputation as perhaps the greatest virtuoso in the history of the instrument.
+His prowess at the keyboard earned him a rep. as perhaps the greatest virtuoso.
+With a diverse body of work spanning more than six decades, he is considered to be one of the most prolific and influential composers of his era.
 Autograph letter signed “F. Liszt”.
 1p., visiting card, 2.75 x 4.5 inch, n.p., n.d.
 Short autograph letter signed on his personal visiting card with printed „F. Liszt” in the middle.
 In German, in full: “Hochgeehrter Freund, Empfangen Sie freundlichst Herrn Baumeister, ein liebenswürdig ausgezeichneter Künstler, ergebenst.”
 Translated: "Dear friend.
-Please welcome Mr. Baumeister, a graciously honored artist.”
-Fine condition.
+Please welcome Mr. Baumeister, a graciously honored artist".
+Fine condition and uncommon on his visiting card.

 Liszt, Franz (1811-1886)